 Peanut butter ice cream recipe made with oat milk or almond milk.
 This should make about 1 ⅓ pints or 28 oz by weight.
 It's hard to give exact volume because different ice cream makers or blenders might whip in more air.
-Going by weight, a reasonable serving size would be about 3 ½ oz by weight so I've given this a serving size of 8 and put in macros for 8 servings.
+A reasonable serving size would be about 98 grams so I've given this a serving size of 8 and put in macros for 8 servings.

 1teaspoonvanilla